stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 # Learning Resources

+## Online Videos

+The [PyVideo](https://pyvideo.org/) site is an index of free videos on Python and related topics.

+[Corey Schafer's YouTube channel](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g) provides introductory tutorials for getting started with Python and programming.

+## Books

 There are several excellent books for learning Python 3 that you can read for free online.
 [Dive Into Python 3](http://www.diveintopython3.net/) is particularly good for those people with some previous experience of programming, especially if they are impatient!
 If you are not a programmer, try [Automate the Boring Stuff with Python](http://automatetheboringstuff.com/), which includes a gentle introduction to programming.

+## Online Guides

 Once you have learned Python itself, visit [The Hitchhiker’s Guide to Python](http://docs.python-guide.org), which provides clear advice on daily work with Python, and [Full Stack Python](https://www.fullstackpython.com) for a comprehensive guide to building Web applications with Python.